Is Parkour Dangerous or Good for Your Health?

 This is the global number but it does not even contain actual skiing accidents.
 These are only the people who were buried by snow and killed while skiing.
 More than 100 skiers died in the Alps alone during the winter season 2014/2015.

 There are more people who die in avalanches but who aren’t skiing.
 I’m not sure whether snowboarders were included but as far as I remember the article dealt only with traditional skiing.

 Guess what – nobody calls skiing stupid and dangerous – it’s so normal.
 There is only talk about precautions or better equipment allowing them to survive longer under snow and such.

 Boxing and cycling, especially modern cycling types like BMX can lead to brain damage over the years.

 Your head is exposed to frequent hits so that micro-fractures can make you depressive among others.
-Many famous boxers suffered brain damage from the side-effect of ongoing trauma.
+Many famous boxers suffered brain damage as a the side-effect of ongoing trauma.

 Even in case you just cycle along the streets in an average city you can get run over by a car any time and die.